K-Phoen/backstage-plugin-grafana/docs/alerts-on-component-page.md

 The `EntityGrafanaAlertsCard` component will then display alerts matching the given label and value.

+It's also possible to add multiple comma-separated alert labels, like `service=awesome-service-1,service=awesome-service-2`, which will display alerts which have at least one of the given labels and values.

 ## With Grafana Legacy Alerting enabled

 If Grafana's [Unified Alerting](https://grafana.com/blog/2021/06/14/the-new-unified-alerting-system-for-grafana-everything-you-need-to-know/) is NOT enabled, alerts are selected by a tag present on the dashboards defining them: